W-Fits/wfits.app/README.md

 ## Documentation

-Visit [link](https://link-to-docs.com) to view the documentation online.
+Visit this [link](https://link-to-docs.com) to view the documentation online.

 ## Contributing